 If you’re familiar with off-the-grid living, then you already know that composting toilets are a cost-efficient and eco-friendly alternative to holding tanks and traditional septic systems.
 But for those who aren’t quite as keen on lavatory logistics, you might find yourself curious about how composting toilets work and how they can help you live more sustainably.
 So without further ado, let’s take a closer look!

 What Is a Composting Toilet?

 Composting toilets can take on many forms.
 While self-contained and central composting toilet systems exist, they can cost upwards of $1,000 and many require electricity to run ventilation and heating components.
 Basic composting toilets, however, can be made for less than $50 and they require no electricity to use, making them ideal for off-the-grid living.
-These composting toilets are essentially a collection devices that consist of a 5-gallon bucket, a plastic toilet seat, and a little bit of craftsmanship.
+These composting toilets are essentially a collection of devices that consist of a 5-gallon bucket, a plastic toilet seat, and a little bit of craftsmanship.

 How Do Composting Toilets Work?

 It’s actually pretty simple and a lot less appalling than you might think.
 Rather than contaminate perfectly good drinking water with your waste before flushing it away to be chemically treated at a high-cost-to-run treatment plant, you instead recycle your waste by turning it into nutrient-rich soil.
 Similar to how manure is doted as excellent fertilizer, human excrement is organic matter that boasts the same beneficial properties that get wasted once flushed away.
 While most composting toilets resemble traditional toilets both in appearance and application, the main difference is that after you go to the bathroom, instead of pulling a flush lever, you’ll sprinkle on a layer of organic cover material.
 Once your toilet starts to fill, you’ll simply walk it out to the compost pile and empty it.